zhiburt/tabled/README.md

     .remove_vertical();
 ```

-This style will look like the following:
+This style will look like the next table:

 ```rust
 ┌──────┬───────────────────────────────┐